 - We leverage IAM groups and rules to enforce the principle of least access across our cloud infrastructure.

-- The domain sourcegraph.com is managed through Cloudflare and uses its security capabilities, like Web Application Firewall and Rate Limiting.
+- Domains are managed through Cloudflare and use its security capabilities, like Web Application Firewall and Rate Limiting.

 - Our operations team monitors service availability 24x7x365.
-They investigate alerts and potential attacks 24x7x365, triaging and responding if necessary.
+They investigate alerts and potential attacks 24x7x365, triaging and responding when necessary.

-- Service, application, and access logs for sourcegraph.com are stored centrally by Sourcegraph and monitored.
+- Service, application, and access logs for are stored centrally by Sourcegraph and monitored.

 Sourcegraph on-premise allows you to have the most control over the deployment and security options: